-The procedures involved in applying for graduate study at the Department of Biomedical Engineering are described here.
-To learn more about the different programs of study and degrees offered, view the Graduate Studies page.
+Thank you for your interest in Department of Bioengineering Graduate Studies Program.
+The procedures involved in applying for admission to our program are described here.
+To learn more about the different degrees offered and specific program requirements, please view the Graduate Studies page.

-Applications are accepted for admission in the Fall semester only.
-The fees are: $0 for domestic and $15 for foreign PhD applicants, and $10 for domestic, $25 for foreign MS applicants.
-The application deadline for early admission is January 15.
+The early admission application deadline is December 15.
 Applications received thereafter will continue to be considered on a space-available basis, up to the University deadline of April 1.
-After this date applications are subject to an additional late $30 fee.
+After this date all applications are subject to an additional $30 late fee.

-Students making satisfactory progress in the Department typically receive stipend support and tuition waivers throughout their graduate studies.
+Students making satisfactory progress in the Department may be eligible to receive financial support and participate in the University of Utah Graduate School Tuition Benefit Program during their graduate studies.

-Most Bioengineering graduate students are supported by individual faculty members as Research Assistants.
-Information regarding the research of individual faculty members can be found on the Department web site, and is organized by topic as well as by individual.
-Any faculty member with an appointment in Bioengineering may serve as your research advisor, including tenure-track faculty, research faculty, and adjunct faculty.
 We encourage you to contact faculty members directly at the e-mail addresses shown on their web pages in order to seek out potential research projects and to explore avenues of funding.
-The Admissions Committee has no direct role in determining whether or not a particular faculty member will offer you funding, so it is in your best interest for you to play an active role in this process.
-We recommend that you familiarize yourself with the types of research being conducted by a professor, and have the potential to participate in and contribute to these lines of research.
-Because this research will likely constitute part of your Masters thesis or Ph.D. dissertation, it should be an area of genuine interest to you
+The Admissions Committee has no direct role in determining lab placement of whether or not a particular faculty member will offer you funding.
+Therefore, it is in your best interest to play an active role in this process.
+We recommend that you familiarize yourself with the types of research being conducted by a professor, to determine the potential to participate in and contribute to these lines of research.
+Because this research will constitute your Ph.D. dissertation or Masterís thesis, it should be an area of genuine interest to you.

 We look forward to receiving your application.